guitarpicva/qtscrollingdigit/README.md

     hz1->setStyleSheet(FREQ_STYLE);
     hz1->setNum(0);
     hz1->setMaximumWidth(19);
-    connect(mhz10, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(mhz10, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    connect(khz100, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(khz100, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    connect(khz10, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(khz10, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    connect(khz1, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(khz1, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    connect(hz100, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(hz100, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    connect(hz10, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(hz10, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    connect(hz1, &ScrollingDigitLabel::valueChanged, this, &FT450D::on_valueChanged);
+    connect(hz1, &ScrollingDigitLabel::valueChanged, this, &FldigiModem::on_valueChanged);
-    // digit hit max so go to zero on all to the right connect(mhz10, &ScrollingDigitLabel::goToZero, khz100, &ScrollingDigitLabel::on_goToZero);
+    // digit hit max so go to zero on all to the right
+    //connect(mhz10, &ScrollingDigitLabel::goToZero, mhz1, &ScrollingDigitLabel::on_goToZero);
+    //connect(mhz1, &ScrollingDigitLabel::goToZero, khz100, &ScrollingDigitLabel::on_goToZero);
+    connect(mhz10, &ScrollingDigitLabel::goToZero, khz100, &ScrollingDigitLabel::on_goToZero);
     connect(mhz10, &ScrollingDigitLabel::goToZero, khz10, &ScrollingDigitLabel::on_goToZero);
     connect(mhz10, &ScrollingDigitLabel::goToZero, khz1, &ScrollingDigitLabel::on_goToZero);